SAP-Learning-Studio-AlexDsouza/Build-a-Purchase-Contract-App-in-SAP-Using-RAP-Framework-/README.md

-Build a Purchase Contract App in SAP Using RAP Framework | Full Walkthrough

 # 📄 Build a Purchase Contract App in SAP Using RAP Framework

 > A complete, production-style **Custom Fiori App** built using the **ABAP RESTful Application Programming (RAP) Framework** — covering database tables, CDS interface views, projection views, metadata extensions, and service definition.